Join our Summer / Fall 2022 Internship Program!

-The National Federation of Filipino American Associations (NaFFAA) is seeking interns for its Spring 2021 Internship Program in partnership with the Office of Assemblymember Brian Barnwell in the State of New York.
+The National Federation of Filipino American Associations (NaFFAA) is seeking interns for its Washington, DC headquarters.

 General Principles of NaFFAA Internship Program:

 - 10-15 hours per week during the semester

 All applicants must be:

 - A current undergraduate student or a recent graduate/young professional